arifsetiawan/crowbase/README.md

 ## Third party dependencies

 To be able to compile this project, you need to download all external dependencies.
+We will put all external dependencies into `external` folder.

 **Note** I use OSX 10.11 with Compiler AppleClang 7.3.0.7030029